Tension Board climbing: setup, benchmarks, and high-quality sessions

 How do I properly set up the angle and kicker on a Tension Board for optimal training?

-To set up the angle and kicker on a Tension Board for optimal training, start by installing the kickboard at the base.
-It should be attached by hinges that allow adjustment from 90 degrees to vertical.
+Install the kickboard at the base, attached by hinges that allow adjustment from 90 degrees to vertical.
 Use a hoist or support system to hold the board steady at your desired training angle.
-Ensure the board surface is square, and the plywood is beveled appropriately to enable smooth adjustments.
+Proper hinge installation and side framing support are essential for safety.

 What benchmarks or grading system should I use to track progress on the Tension Board?

 The Tension Board uses an established grading system based on consensus and repeated problem attempts.
 Reference classic benchmark problems created by setters like Will Anglin for consistency.
-The grading system enables smooth progression from easier to harder problems, allowing climbers to track improvements effectively.
+Utilize the LED feedback system to monitor your progress and sort problems by "Most Repeats".

 How can I use the symmetry of the Tension Board to identify and train climbing weaknesses?

+The Tension Board offers four levels of hold difficulty: easy, intermediate, advanced, and hard.
 It features high-quality wooden holds and dual-tex polyurethane holds.
-Difficulty can be scaled further by adjusting the wall angles, providing versatile training opportunities for climbers at any level.
+Difficulty can be scaled further by adjusting the wall angles.

 Back to blog